Skip Nav

 When to Remove Acrylic Nails

 Because of the weight of acrylic nails, experts recommend you take a break from them every few months.
-Although it's easier to get another fill-in rather than dealing with your natural nails, it's crucial to let them regain their strength.
+Although it's easier to get another fill-in rather than deal with your natural nails, it's crucial to let them regain their strength.
 "Nail cycling" is a great way to take a break from heavy nail treatments like acrylics.
 Either way, Kandalec recommends that you have your nails rebalanced every three weeks.

 Do Acrylics Ruin Your Nails?